devisetyardelita/system-analyst/Book-Buddy/README.md

 ## **Book Buddy**
-Projects is a service that provides access to information about books, such as titles, authors, synopses, and publication years.
+is a service that provides access to information about books, such as titles, authors, synopses, and publication years.

 ---